oldscienceguy/PebbleSDR/README.md

 ###RTL2832 Family
 Device Plugin that uses rtl-sdr library and wrapper code to work with all rtl-sdr supported devices.
 Supports full 2mhz sample rate.

+USB and TCP Options

+* RTL2832 Sample Rate.
+The RTL sample rate should be set to a rate where there is no data loss.
+It must be >= to the Pebble sample rate.
+* Auto Gain.
+RTL2832 gain is set automatically
+* Manual Gain with preset options.
+Chose a preset gain option
+* Frequency Correction: Tune to a frequency with a known station, like 162.450 mhz NOAA, and use up/down spinners until station is centered.

+TCP Only Options

+* IP Address
+* IP Port

 ##Advanced
 ###PebbleData directory